Ziqi-Yang/tree-sitter-htmljinja2/README.md

 An opinionated html+jinja2 grammar, made for easy integration with editors.

+Jinja template doesn't have major difference between Django template, so you can also use it to edit Django files.

 ## Rules

 - **Jinja expression should be placed in scopes**